AOSC-Archive/aosc-wiki/users/installation/amd64.md

 # /mnt/usr/bin/genfstab -U -p /mnt >> /mnt/etc/fstab
 ```

-**Commands in all sections below are executed from chroot.**
+## Chroot

-But first of all, enter AOSC OS chroot environment:
+Enter AOSC OS chroot environment:

 ```
 # chroot /mnt /bin/bash
 ```

 If you failed to enter chroot, you have probably not downloaded the amd64 version (gosh, we got it in bold as well...).

+> Note: Commands in all sections below are executed from chroot.

 ## Update, Your, System!